Reference

 If you need to combine multiple messages from split branches, use the aggregate() operation instead.

-Configure route-level error handling.
-This is a route-level configuration, not a step wrapper - it applies to all errors in the entire route regardless of where it's called in the builder chain.
+This is a route-level configuration, not a step wrapper.
 Convention is to place it near the top with other route-level options like id() and batch().

 The error handler receives: